geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 <a id="note09-i"></a>
 § Note (i), page 32, line 664.&emsp;*’Tis said thy hatred loves the impious feast.*

 The Mahommedans seem to have had an idea that <span class="smallcaps">Richard</span> did not scruple to eat the bodies of his enemies, and the Romance delights in making him a complete cannibal.
 He recovers from his illness by eating Saracen flesh, which is served up to him as pork, and afterwards feasts the ambassadors of Saladine with the heads of their own friends, expressing great astonishment at their lack of appetite.
 Such enormities do not appear historically to have ever tainted the character of the third Crusade; and the belief probably arose from a confused remembrance of the dreadful famine at Antioch during the first expedition to the Holy Land; when the Crusaders are said to have even disinterred the bodies of their enemies that they might feed upon them.
 Previously to the surrender of Antioch, Bohemond, who sought to deliver the camp from the spies by which it was infested, caused twelve Saracen captives to be slain and roasted before a large fire, proclaiming that he had discovered this resource against want, and would treat in like manner all his enemies that should fall into his hands.
-After Richard's arrival in Palestine, there was never any want of provisions to prompt such unnatural acts.&#160;<a href="#ref09-i" rev="footnote" class="footnote-backref">↩</a>
+After <span class="smallcaps">Richard’s</span> arrival in Palestine, there was never any want of provisions to prompt such unnatural acts.&#160;<a href="#ref09-i" rev="footnote" class="footnote-backref">↩</a>

 <hr class="short">

 <a id="note09-k"></a>
-§ Note (k), page 33, line 698.&emsp;*Shrined in its breast Messiah's temple rear.*
+§ Note (k), page 33, line 698.&emsp;*Shrined in its breast Messiah’s temple rear.*

 The church was usually adjacent to or in the citadelle for the greater security; and as the citadelle was fixed on the most commanding height, it hence derived the advantage possessed by so many of the continental cathedrals, of being visible from a great distance.&#160;<a href="#ref09-k" rev="footnote" class="footnote-backref">↩</a>